jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/GUIDE.md

 branches:
   only:
-  - development // Specifies that only the 'development' branch will be used
+  - travis-ci // Specifies that only the 'travis-ci' branch will be used

 before_script:
   - npm install w3c-webdriver // install w3c-webdriver to use browser from DOM level